geant4-dna/molecular-docs/docs/overview/psf.markdown

 ## Supported PSF formats

-molecularDNA supports PSF files in the following formats: ROOT, text and CSV.
+molecularDNA supports PSF in the following formats: ROOT, text and CSV.

-## Example of PSF and molecularDNA macro
+## Examples of PSF and molecularDNA macro

 **Three** PSF samples are provided and placed in the `phase_space` sub-directory :
 - `example.root` and `example.txt`, containing 100 particles each,